-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 “We have never had those options listed or anything with that,” said Wil Gorman, director of the Show Me Center.
 “We just had it listed as T-shirt security and they would need to send that request.
 We never got a request in email from them asking for that.
 Otherwise, we would say, ‘OK, this is the option.
 This is the number of people we would need to have that happen.’”

-On its website, the Show Me Center states that metal detectors are used at “all major events.”
-Gorman said that wording on its website does not reflect the overall policy of using the wands.
+On its website, the Show Me Center states that metal detectors are used at “all major events”.
+Gorman said the wording on its website does not reflect the overall policy of using the wands.

 “That was put out there and we have not taken it down,” he said.
 “It’s something that was put out there and it was, I think, before we had an event for WWE about a year and a half, two years ago.
 It wasn’t worded great, and the way it was worded made it sound like it was all the time, but it was mainly for the WWE event.